andreivisan/andreivisan.github.io/about.md

 ---
 layout: page
-title: About
+title: About Andrei Visan
 permalink: /about/
+published: true
 ---

-Some information about you!
+My name is Andrei Visan and this is my technical blog.

 ### More Information